 Tai Chi is a meditative practice that is excellent for seniors.
 It is low impact and uses slow, deliberate movements and positions.
 This is a unique way for seniors to stay active.
 Fortunately, they do not have to find a local class.

 Shoulder rolls are essential for seniors because they are often overlooked in many exercise routines for senior fitness.
 Shoulder workouts help seniors to be able to lift things, which can help retain independence.
 The person should roll the shoulders forward and backward for the best results and maintain the best range of motion possible.
-However, if the older adult has shoulder problems, he or she should be careful about doing shoulder rolls so as not to aggravate an injury or cause further issues.
+However, if the older adult has shoulder problems, he or she should be careful about doing shoulder rolls to not aggravate an injury or cause further issues.

-Hand and Finger Exercises
+9. Hand and Finger Exercises

 Seniors can help relieve some types of chronic pain by adding stretching to their exercise program.
 Stretching exercises can also increase flexibility.
 Isolate your muscle groups and gently pull.
 Be sure to be careful around your hips and knees.